 Sharing what they measure with others might expose them to criticism.
 If nobody knows what you’re measuring, then no one can tell you (rightly or wrongly!) that you’re doing it wrong.

 By the time that a metrics programme gets implemented, a lot of work will have gone into educating stakeholders, iterating the approach and getting those measures approved.
 At a senior level, any decisions relating to security require a lot of negotiation.

 As you get to know your data better and as your priorities and problems evolve, you will probably notice metrics that could be improved upon.
-Of course, you wouldn’t want to change your key metrics all the time – you need to establish a baseline in order to measure improvement (or decline), but ideally you would be able to mature your measurements over time.
-Unfortunately, there are various challenges which can make it hard to do this.
+Of course, you wouldn’t want to change your key metrics all the time – you need to establish a baseline in order to measure improvement (or decline), but ideally, you would be able to mature your measurements over time.
+Unfortunately, there are various challenges that can make it hard to do this.